Becoming You With Julie

 Tested tips

-• Tofu crispness: No pressing needed unless very wet—pan-searing and cornstarch give golden edges
+• No tofu pressing is needed unless very wet—pan-searing and cornstarch give golden edges

-• Don’t overfill: Use ~⅓ cup of filling to avoid tearing
+• Don’t overfill wrappers; use ~⅓ cup of filling to avoid tearing

-• Rice paper waits for no one.
-Soften one wrapper at a time and roll immediately — don’t pre-soak a stack.
+• Soften one wrapper at a time and roll immediately ; don’t pre-soak a stack.

-• These rolls work best the same day, though they can work the next day; they’re just not as soft.
+• These rolls work best the same day, but they can also work the next day; they’re just not as soft.

 • Cover rolled spring rolls with a damp towel while working to keep them soft and pliable.

-Try this mushroom zucchini stir fry or my easy stir fry sauce next.
+Try this mushroom zucchini stir fry, easy stir fry sauce, or maple soy glaze sauce next.

 DIY spring roll station ideas